What’s another name for long-term investment?

 Real life practice exams and mobile accessibility

-College for Financial Planning CFP Review Pros & Cons
+College for Financial Planning CFPhas many & Cons 2023

-The tests and quizzes provided by the College for Financial Planning go one step beyond the competition.
+The tests and quizzes provided by the College for Financial Plannnd the competition.
 In addition to providing valuable student assessments, these tests draw from material based on real financial planning case files.

-Although the College for Financial Planning doesn’t provide a dedicated mobile app, they do offer some compatibility for students with smart devices.
+Although the College for Financial Planning doesn’t provide a dedicated mobile app, they do offer some compatibility for students with smart devices for all of their CFP exam prep courses.
 All of their lectures are optimized to be easily accessible on mobile browsers.